 Rather than examine problems with the anthropological message, some prefer the more benign possibility that the anthropological message has just not had enough time to sink in, has not been loud enough, or has not been eloquently communicated.
 However, the message has been coherently delivered for fifty years, communicated by some of the most effective spokespeople and writers: Ruth Benedict, Richard Lewontin, Stephen Jay Gould, and Jared Diamond in Race without Color (1994).
 Nevertheless, the race revival regularly occurs within the group of people who call themselves scientists, from people who should have heard and understood the message, and are now attacking anthropology.
 Indeed, the social construction of race became a goldmine for conservative politics.

-Anthropology need alternative approaches.
+Anthropology needs alternative approaches.
 Fortunately we can turn to the next section, Race Reconciled Re-Debunks Race.

 Updates on Race Revival

-See A Guide to Teaching Race after Charlottesville (August 2017) by Kristin L. Krueger.
+See A Guide to Teaching Race after Charlottesville (August 2017) by Kristin L. Krueger and the article Krueger recommends, Teaching Race (Bioculturally) Matters: A Visual Approach for College Biology Courses by Amelia R. Hubbard.
 For my most recent attempts teaching race see Evolution and Race Anthropologically (2016) and Is Race Genetic?
 (2017).
-For previous resources, see Teaching Race Anthropologically
+For other resources, see Teaching Race Anthropologically